Chapter 6 | Assessment

 Examples of Assessments Possible in Distance Education

-Classroom teachers have a variety of formative and summative methods they can use to assess students’ performance: homework and class assignments, discussions with students, the questions students raise in class, students’ body language, unit quizzes and tests, and so on.
+Classroom teachers have a variety of formative and summative methods they can use to assess students’ performance: homework and class assignments, student feedback and what they say about what and how they are learning, the questions students raise in class, students’ body language, and unit quizzes and tests.
 Distance teachers can also assess students’ progress, but may need to use different tools and technology than a classroom teacher.
 Thus, one of the key tasks for distance teachers is to develop ways of obtaining the information they need to conduct assessment of student progress on a regular basis.
 Collecting this information is part of the learning sequence; it involves determining when, what, and how to test and making instructional choices based on results (Popham, 2011).
 Teachers in a blended learning class will want to include formative and summative assessments in both the face-to-face and online portions of the class.
 The following section includes examples of assessment methods and how they can be used in a distance education and/or blending learning environment.

 Reviewing Student Online Work

-One way for teachers to assess student progress is to regularly review the work the student completes and provide feedback to the student on that work.
+One way for teachers to assess student progress is to regularly review the student’s work and provide feedback.
 Another option would be using tests and quizzes to assess distance students; this may make distance assessment more parallel to classroom-based assessment.
 These quizzes could be completed using online websites, posted in a learning management system, or emailed to the student.
 When providing synchronous remote instruction, teachers can assess students’ work similar to in-person methods, such as asking questions, using real-time formative assessment tools and games, or having students submit writing samples through chat.
 Since the primary focus of these formative assessments is to gain information to help the teacher in instructional planning, issues about secure testing sites, which are a concern for accountability purposes, are less relevant.
-Teachers must assume students are acting independently to complete assessments.

 Most comprehensive online curricula offer some form of tailored assessment (e.g., diagnostic instruments, unit quizzes, or tests) designed to help teachers and students gauge student progress.
 Teachers can use it to gauge overall understanding of a specific topic as well as to identify specific skills where students may need additional instruction.
 While these product-tailored assessment measures are not accepted for accountability purposes, they can be valuable tools in monitoring student progress and determining readiness.